 WATCH: Oklahoma HC Porter Moser Press Conference

-Oklahoma head coach Porter Moser met with the media ahead of the Sooners' matchup with UT-Arlington on Sunday.
+Oklahoma head coach Porter Moser met with the media on Tuesday ahead of the Sooners' matchup with Alcorn State on Wednesday night.

-Watch Oklahoma head coach Porter Moser's full media zoom call from Friday, Dec.
-17 ahead of the Sooners' matchup with UT-Arlington on Sunday in Norman.
+Watch Oklahoma head coach Porter Moser's full media zoom conference from Tuesday, Dec.
+21 ahead of the Sooners' matchup with Alcorn State on Wednesday night in Norman.

 Want to join the discussion?
 Click here to become a member of the AllSooners message board community today!